So you’ve decided to take a trip to Africa! That’s awesome!

 - All US Dollars you take must be undamaged and unmarked.
 Ideally, they should be the newest USD you can find, dated 2009 and later.
 There are lots of fake notes circulating in Africa so earlier dated notes are rarely accepted.

-- There are ATM’s and FOREX bureaus in most major cities and towns but you may have to try a couple as they don’t always have enough money in.
+- There are ATM’s and FOREX bureaus in most major cities and towns in Africa but you may have to try a couple as they don’t always have enough money in.

 - Sign up for Western Union, just in case you need money wiring to you.
 There are Western Union branches everywhere.